 Timely – attaining an objective should be timed to a deadline that is feasible and appropriate for the task at hand.
 There should also be subsequent review deadlines as well.
 Making objectives timely aids measurability.
+They should also:

-- Make life easier not harder (that is test number 1 for seeing whether you have set a good objective or not) because it should allow you to visualize the end result of your marketing efforts and the pathway (strategy) for getting there more clearly.
+- Make life easier not harder (that is test number 1 for seeing whether you have set a good objective or not) because it should allow you to visualise the end result of your marketing efforts and the pathway (strategy) for getting there more clearly.
 Theoretically, if you invest time here, steps 3 and 4 will become easier to determine.